urbanadventurer/urlcrazy/README.md

 --------
 Authored by Andrew Horton (urbanadventurer).
 Andrew is a security consultant for Stratsec.net Thanks to Ruby on Rails for Inflector which allows plural and singular permutations.
-Thanks to Wikipedia for the set of common misspellings and homophones.
+Thanks to Wikipedia for the set of common misspellings, homophones, and homoglyphs.
+Thanks to software77.net for their IP to country database